bnavetta/galu/README.md

 A group of useful libraries and tools for making games with OpenGL.
 Currently, it's just a matrix/vector library, but more will come.

+The name 'galu' is Vulcan for 'atom'.
+The 'g' seems required because it's a graphics library, and I liked the sound of the rest of it.
+If there was any deeper reason, I have no idea what that reason was.

 ***

 ### Math